Estimated reading time: 11 minutes

 We started slow.
 We broke it down into bite-sized pieces and got her finances back on track.
 She was very savvy once we funneled the mass amount of information down.
 She was able to rebuild and become confident in her financial goals because she had a financial advisor who understood her and was listening to her concerns.

-So many male financial advisors tend to miss the mark on financial planning for women, and that’s because they’re men.
+Here’s the deal (and I speak from first-hand experience) so many male financial advisors tend to miss the mark on financial planning for women.
 They try to get into a woman’s head and to over-explain.
 The truth is, women want a financial advisor who thinks as they do.

 To understand where women are coming from, financial advisors need to do their psychological due diligence (and as women, we should demand it).
-Financial advising is a close relationship built on trust.
+Working with a financial advisor is a close relationship built on trust.
 A woman needs a financial planner who will listen to her and really hear what she’s saying.
 So many people are typically waiting to respond or reply, they don’t even register (or take the time to fully understand) what the other party is communicating.
 Listening is an art form.
 Those who listen to a woman, understand and read between the lines, will build rapport and trust.

 I’ve seen big companies spend hundreds of thousands of dollars attempting to figure out how to target women (and still fall short).
 Women are tired of being talked down to.
 We want to be understood.
 We want to work with a professional who realizes our feelings are valid!